Federal Freight Policy

 Major Metros Freight Principles

 In February 2014, CMAP and other major metro organizations co-signed a letter that calls on the federal government to establish a "Freight Trust Fund" and to integrate metropolitan regions in the freight decision-making process.
-Read into the Senate Committee on Environment and Public Works record by its chairman, Senator Barbara Boxer, the letter recommends the following as Congress develops a transportation reauthorization bill to replace the Moving Ahead for Progress in the 21st Century (MAP-21) Act, which expires in September 2014:
+Read into the Senate Committee on Environment and Public Works record by its chairman, Senator Barbara Boxer, the letter recommends the following as Congress develops a transportation reauthorization bill to replace the Moving Ahead for Progress in the 21st Century (MAP-21) Act, which expired in September 2014 and has since been extended through October 29, 2015:

 - Integrating metropolitan regions into the freight investment decision-making process.